hrboyceiii/AuthBot/SampleVSOBot.md

-#Mode details about authenticating with Visual Studio Online
+#Using Authbot to authenticate in Visual Studio Online
 ##Configuring web.config

+##Bot in action

 ## VSO oAuth flow